 But it’s not like everyone is from SHAFT.
 Writer Yamato Haishima is handling the scripts and series composition.
 Katsumi Terahigashi (Fate/stay night: Unlimited Blade Works, Fullmetal Alchemist: Brotherhood, Psycho-Pass, Noragami, Cardcaptor Sakura, Samurai Flamenco) is providing storyboards.
 Composer Kenichiro Suehiro (Goblin Slayer, Golden Kamuy, Re:ZERO) provides the music.

-Starting with Fire Force Episode 13, the anime’s opening will be “Mayday” as performed by coldrain.
+Starting with Fire Force Episode 15, the anime’s opening will be “Mayday” as performed by coldrain.
 The song features Ryo Kinoshita of band Crystal Lake.
 The second cour’s ending will be “Inside The Brain” as performed by Lenny Code Fiction.

 The first 24 episodes of the Fire Force anime will arrive in seven Blu-ray/DVD volumes.
 The following is the release dates and number of episodes per volume.